TiedApp/LocalLibrary/TiedAppLocal/README.md

 ## Step 1.
 Set your preferred configuration
 1. In 'Program.cs' you will find under 'Special Dir' three type of directory settings.
 Those directories can be modify.
 2. To modify the directories, it recommended  to update the names inside the sub project 'GlobalShared' and the static class 'LibVariables'.
-3. It is possible to create new controllers and or change the name of the functionnalities inside the controller.
+3. It is possible to create new controllers and or change the name of the action inside the controller.
-4. For example: you can create a controller 'PostFilesController' and copy in this controller all related codes for 'SaveFile' functions inside.
+4. For example: you can create a controller 'PostFilesController' and copy in this controller all related codes for 'SaveFile' action inside.
-5. You can modify the name of controller or the name of the route.
+5. You can modify the name of controller or the name of the action.
 Do not under any circumstances modify the type of operation [Http...]

 ## Step 2.
 Deploy your API
 Once all the setup of your API is done, you can deploy it on your own server.